 Pork Asado and Pata Tim are Chinese-inspired braised meat dishes with the same sweet and savory flavors from soy sauce, brown sugar, and star anise or five spice powder.
 A boneless cut of meat is used for Pork Asado, while Pata Tim is prepared with pork leg (hock and trotter/feet).

-Asado doesn't usually include vegetables; Pata Tim uses shiitake mushrooms and Chinese cabbage like bokchoy or napa cabbage.
+Asado doesn't usually include vegetables; pata tim uses shiitake mushrooms and Chinese cabbage like bokchoy or napa cabbage.
 The Kapampangan-style Asado is quite different from Chinese-style Asado and Pata Tim.

 No. Anise and star anise come from two different plants.
 Anise, also called anise seed or aniseed, has a similar flavor profile to star anise as both contain anethole oil which is also present in licorice and fennel.